 In this example, an intersection layer is chosen.
 This is a point feature class.

-The field selector pane opens to the right.
+The field selector pane appears to the right.

-- Choose the field from the selected layer to report on.
+- Choose the field from the selected layer for which you want to report.

 - You can choose multiple fields from the same layer.